-The Phase II detailed pricing evaluation will include and reflect information received in response to any clarifying questions, interviews, site visits, and other due diligence.
-PREPAEvaluation Committee will give preference in its evaluation to Proponents whose pricing proposals consider the future emergence of PREPA from protection under PROMESA and contain a price adjustment mechanism that would reflect PREPA's improved credit quality at such time.
+The Evaluation Committee will give preference in its evaluation to Proponents whose pricing proposals consider the future emergence of PREPA from protection under PROMESA and contain a price adjustment mechanism that would reflect PREPA's improved credit quality at such time.
 PREPA anticipates that Puerto Rico's emergence from Title III bankruptcy will make PREPA a more attractive contract counter-party, that project developers will factor this into their cost of capital calculations and that they will incorporate the results in their project's LCOE or LCOS.
-PREPA invites Proponents to conduct a pricing sensitivity analysis around Puerto Rico's pre- and post-emergence from Title III bankruptcy.
+Proponents should identify any information they believe they will need from PREPA-in order to conduct a pricing sensitivity analysis around Puerto Rico's pre- and post-emergence from Title III bankruptcy.

-Following completion of the Phase II pricing evaluations, the ProjectEvaluation Committee will recommend proposals to proceed with Phase III contract negotiations as described in Section 1.3e (Procurement Process).
-Selection of a proposal for contract negotiations shall not be construed as a commitment by PREPA to execute an agreementa Contract.
-During the period between PREPA the Relevant Authority's selection of proposals that shall proceed with contract negotiations for Phase III evaluation and the date of execution of any Contract, PREPA the Relevant Authority will conduct additional due diligence on the proposals.
-This may include, but not be limited to, onsite visits, management interviews, environmental, legal and regulatory due diligence, detailed engineering assessments, and facility dispatch modeling.
+Following completion of the Phase II pricing evaluations, the Evaluation Committee will recommend proposals to proceed with Phase III contract negotiations as described in Section 1.3 (Procurement Process).
+Selection of a proposal for contract negotiations shall not be construed as a commitment to execute a Contract.
+During the period between the Relevant Authority PREPA's selection of proposals for Phase III evaluation and the date of execution of any Contract, the Relevant Authority PREPA will conduct additional due diligence on the proposals.
+This may include, but not be limited to, onsite visits, management interviews, environmental, legal, and regulatory due diligence, detailed engineering assessments, and facility dispatch modeling.